AckeeDevOps/docker-mongodb/README.md

 # Ackee MongoDB image with Stackdriver integration

-This docker image is desinged to be run inside [GKE](https://cloud.google.com/kubernetes-engine/).
+This docker image is designed to be run inside [GKE](https://cloud.google.com/kubernetes-engine/).
 It is based upon official [Docker Mongo image](https://hub.docker.com/_/mongo/) with Stackdriver agent preinstalled.

 ## Examples